slatinsky/DiscordChatExporter-incrementalBackup/README.md

 Check all channels for updated threads/forum_posts even if the channel has no new messages.
 Usefull for FIRST time backups if you already made Json exports without this tool in the past and need to download threads and forum posts.
 Not needed otherwise and wastes discord api calls.

 Default: false

+### --whitelist <channel_id1,channel_id2,...> (optional)
+Comma separated whitelist of channel IDs to backup.
+Doesn't affect forum_posts and threads.

+Default: all channels the token has access to

 ### Future plans
 - Add support for bot tokens